smarticoai/public-api/docs/api/interfaces/TAvatarCustomized.md

 > **dt\_created**: `string`

-ISO date string when the customization was created
+ISO date string of when the variant was generated.